daviddunnjr/DunnResume/README.md

 # David Dunn, Jr.'s HTML Resume

 I built a structured resume to make upkeep more manageable.
 A consistent HTML structure makes it easier to reformat the document, and will make it easier to create an add/remove utility in the future.
+[Preview the resume here.](https://daviddunnjr.github.io/DunnResume/resources/)

 **Contents**
 - [Features](#features)